All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Tip 11: Do Not Panic

 Food noise can fluctuate during treatment.
 Hormonal cycles, stress, illness, travel, and missed doses can all cause temporary increases.
-This does not mean the medication has stopped working.
+This doesn't mean the medication has stopped working.
 It means your biology is responding to a temporary change.
 Wait it out, maintain your routines, and contact your provider if it persists beyond a few days.

 Tip 12: Use Cognitive Defusion